alex-654/workbook/book_summary/completed_code(Steve McConnell)/7 Software Craftsmanship.md

 Key Points

-- The question of whether to comment is a legitimate one.
-Done poorly, commenting is a waste of time and sometimes harmful.
+- Done poorly, commenting is a waste of time and sometimes harmful.
 Done well, commenting is worthwhile.
 - The source code should contain most of the critical information about the program.
 As long as the program is running, the source code is more likely than any